maccman/macgap-rb/README.md

     macgap build --name MyApp --output ./build ./public

 The directory (`DIR`) you specify should contain a file called `index.html` which will be loaded when the application starts.

+# Icon

+If the your application's root directory contains a file called `application.png`, that'll be used as the application's icon.